Biography of Gerald A. Livings

 I can not fault this reasoning as I has been told by co-workers, " it is perfectly alright to lie to a customer as long as it helps make them buy".
 This is not a common thought but it is more common then you would think.

 I feels that the best sales professionals are the ones with the highest integrity and treat their clients as friends.
 I want to bring my ideals of heirloom quality jewelry to the people who need it the most... you... the person who can see quality and demands it.

 I am lucky to be running my own shop now so that I can bring my own passion for jewelry to others.

-When I is not working I am is actively involved with The Society for Creative Anachronism (SCA), researching Vikings and historical jewelry manufacturing techniques.
-I also keep current with other jewelers at the Ganoksin Project.
+When I is not working I am is actively involved with research into historical jewelry manufacturing techniques.
+I am also wrting a book about aiglets.
+I keep current with other jewelers at the Ganoksin Project.

 © 2000 - 2017 Gerald A. Livings and Livingston Jewelers, 2000 - 2017.

 Unauthorized use and/or duplication of any images without express and written permission from this site is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Gerald A. Livings and Livingston Jewelers with appropriate and specific direction to the original content.

 Please visit this link for more detailed information.
 LEGAL NOTICES